MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-volumes.md

 ---
-title: Manage volumes on Azure Stack HCI and Windows Server clusters
+title: Manage volumes in Azure Stack HCI and Windows Server
-description: How to manage volumes on Azure Stack HCI and Windows Server clusters by using Windows Admin Center or PowerShell. ms.topic: how-to
+description: How to manage volumes in Azure Stack HCI and Windows Server by using Windows Admin Center or PowerShell. ms.topic: how-to
 author: ManikaDhiman
 ms.author: v-mandhiman